XOR-LIFE/node-production/README.md

 Your app is now daemonized, monitored, forever alive, auto-restarting after crashes and machine restarts – all with one simple command

-You can also Start your application and give it a name in the PM2 list, if you run several applications and "index.js/app.js" might confuse you
+You can also Start your application and give it a name in the PM2 list if you run several applications and "index.js/app.js" might confuse you

 ```
 pm2 start app.js --name="Shop App"